Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Bookkeeping & QuickBooks

 Start by reconciling all bank accounts, credit cards, and loan accounts through the current month.
 Review your chart of accounts and merge or remove redundant categories.
 Reclassify personal expenses that have been mixed with business expenses.
 Clear out stale accounts receivable and payable entries.
 Ensure revenue is categorized consistently across all periods.
 Flag one-time or unusual transactions that will need explanation during due diligence.
 Finally, review your profit and loss statement across periods to make sure it tells a consistent, explainable story.
+For healthcare practices, also reconcile your Practice Management System (PMS) data to QuickBooks to ensure revenue matches across systems — this is one of the first things a buyer's QoE team will check.
 If your QuickBooks file has years of accumulated issues, a professional cleanup is usually the most efficient path forward.

 Buyers typically request three to five years of financial records, including income statements, balance sheets, and tax returns.
 At minimum, your last three years of bookkeeping should be clean, consistent, and reconciled.
 The most recent 12 to 24 months receive the heaviest scrutiny, so these periods need to be particularly well-organized.
 If your older records have issues, prioritize cleaning up the most recent years first and work backward as time allows.